ewantindale/workout-tracker/README.md

 # Workout Tracker

-A React Native app to guide the user through the Push Pull Legs exercise program and help them keep track of their workouts and progress over time
+This app guides the user through the Push Pull Legs exercise program and helps them to keep track of their workouts and progress over time.

 ## Built With
 * [React Native](https://reactnative.dev/)